bobbingwide/genesis-srab/README.txt

 7. Optionally, install and activate a range of oik-based plugins.

 == Change Log ==
+= 0.1.0 =
+* Changed: Make compatible with WordPress 6.7
+* Tested: With PHP 8.3 and PHP 8.4

 = 0.0.1 =
 * Added: Based on genesis-sample 3.0.1 with styling to appear like an Avada theme.
 * Changed: Copied and cobbled some logic from genesis-hm

 == Copyright ==

-genesis-srab (C) Copyright Bobbing Wide 2019
+genesis-srab (C) Copyright Bobbing Wide 2019-2024

 This program is free software: you can redistribute it and/or modify